-Note Exemptions to speed limits are to Emergency Services vehicles responding to an incident or accident with red beacon lights activated.
+Note Exemptions to speed limits apply to Emergency Services vehicles responding to an incident or accident with red beacon lights activated.

-2.6 Controlled Areas/Manoeuvering Areas
+2.6 Controlled Areas/ Manoeuvring Areas

-At the Greater Sudbury Airport, most manoeuvering areas are controlled by the NAV CANADA Sudbury FSS Unit.
+At the Greater Sudbury Airport, most manoeuvring areas are controlled by the NAV CANADA Sudbury FSS Unit.
 All vehicles and equipment operating within these areas shall have a functioning two-way radio set to the appropriate frequency and operated by a person in possession of a valid Restricted Radiotelephone Operator's Certificate (Aeronautical) or be escorted by a vehicle so equipped and attended.
-Operators shall ensure that the two-way radio is working before the vehicle enters the manoeuvering area.
+Operators shall ensure that the two-way radio is working before the vehicle enters the manoeuvring area and must comply with the standards set forth by the Greater Sudbury Airport.
 The radio frequencies to be used are as follows:

-Sudbury Radio: 121.800 MHz (24hrs).
+• Sudbury Radio: 121.800 MHz (24hrs).

-All vehicles operating within the controlled areas shall have safety equipment and display markings as detailed in Chapter 8 of this manual.
+All vehicles operating within the controlled areas shall have safety equipment, display markings, and a two-way radio as detailed in Chapter 8 of this manual.

-The NAV CANADA Sudbury FSS Unit directs all traffic on the manoeuvering areas and drivers and pedestrians must always obey their instructions.
+The NAV CANADA Sudbury FSS Unit directs all traffic on the manoeuvring areas and drivers and pedestrians must always obey their instructions.

-Vehicle operators must always report to Sudbury Radio before entering and immediately upon leaving the manoeuvering area.
+Vehicle operators must always report to Sudbury Radio before entering and immediately upon leaving the manoeuvring area.